fusionpm/wandisco-documentation/docs/quickstarts/preparation/aws_vm_creation.md

 * The [AMI ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), which defines the operating system and configuration of the VM.

-  _Use an Ubuntu LTS image to ensure compatiblity with the cloud-init template._
+  _Use an Ubuntu LTS image to ensure compatibility with the cloud-init template._

   See the [Ubuntu AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/) for a list of IDs.
 We recommend using the current Amazon quickstart AMI ID for Ubuntu 18.04 LTS (`ami-07ebfd5b3428b6f4d`).